Hausberg

 Hausberg (lit.: "house mountain", plural: Hausberge) is German for a prominent mountain or hill in the immediate vicinity of a village, town or city, usually located on its municipal territory, but outside the built up area.
 It means something like the "local mountain" or "local hill" closely associated with a settlement by its population.
-The Hausberg forms a backdrop to its home settlement and also offers a prominent viewing point looking over the settlement.
-As a result, many Hausberge have cable cars or gondola lifts to transport visitors to the top.
-"Hausberg" is also the proper name of numerous local mountains and hills in German-speaking countries.

-The Hausberg does not have to lie within the town's municipal boundaries: The Pfänder, the Hausberg of the town of Bregenz in Austria, is in the municipality of Lochau and the highest summit of the Pilatus, the Hausberg of Lucerne, is just outside the Canton of Lucerne.
-There is even a national border between Geneva and its Hausberg, the Salève in France.

 A hill within a town or city itself is usually referred to in German as a Stadtberg.

+A Hausberg forms a backdrop to its home settlement and also offers a prominent viewing point looking over the settlement.
+As a result, many have cable cars or gondola lifts to transport visitors to the top.
+"Hausberg" is also a proper name of numerous mountains and hills in German-speaking countries.

+A Hausberg does not have to lie within a town's municipal boundaries: The Pfänder, the Hausberg of the town of Bregenz in Austria, is in the municipality of Lochau and the highest summit of the Pilatus, the Hausberg of Lucerne, is just outside the Canton of Lucerne.
+There is a national border between Geneva and its Hausberg, the Salève in France.